Mental Health Awareness

 2. Learn to say no

-Another piece of vital advice shared by Hayley Jepson during the HJ Goes Live session how to focus on your wellbeing in and out of the salon is learning to say no to clients.
+Another piece of vital advice shared by Hayley Jepson is learning to say no to clients.
 She explained that hairdressers by their very nature are people pleasers but you don’t need to say yes to an appointment on your day off or after your shift has finished.
 You can say no without needing an explanation and suggest an alternative that will work for you and your schedule.

 3. It’s good to talk

-Mental health, self care and wellness is embedded into the ethos at Mewies & Co and something owner and Authentic Beauty Concept brand ambassador Dan Mewies is really championing.
+Mental health, self-care and wellness are embedded into the ethos at Mewies & Co and something owner and Authentic Beauty Concept brand ambassador Dan Mewies is really championing.
 His salon team has hosted a number of team mental health workshops

 which has been a great opportunity to talk about mental health, understand each other’s personal and work pressures and equip everyone with helpful coping mechanisms.

 A revived open-door policy and supporting each other means we can take control of our own wellbeing and work/life balance.